About Our Program

 All students in second grade are screened each year for the Gifted/Talented Program through the use of a non-verbal test.
 Students new to AAK in grades 3-5 are also screened.
 A score that approaches the 90th percentile will result in a referral for further testing.
 Parents, teachers, and students may also make referrals for testing.

-Our teachers are also trained in recognizing traits of gifted children, as well as accommodating the needs of these children.
+Our teachers are also trained in recognizing the traits of gifted children, as well as accommodating the needs of these children.
 GT services may be delivered in the classroom by the homeroom teacher or as a pull-out with a small group of GT students, whichever best meets their needs.
 Through an advanced learning plan (ALP), teachers and staff can assess gifted student growth and social-emotional development.
 ALPs are reviewed yearly and may be revised at any time.

 English Learners at AAK

-Students who come from homes in-which English is not the primary language, dual-language homes, or students who have recently immigrated to the United States are assessed within the first 30 days at school to determine their English Language proficency level.
+Students who come from homes in which English is not the primary language, dual-language homes, or students who have recently immigrated to the United States are assessed within the first 30 days at school to determine their English Language proficiency level.
 This assessment then provides teachers and parents with information about what English Language skills the student may need more instruction in.
 AAK then provides specialized, small-group instruction to these English Language Learners.
 The instruction is aimed at helping the student to access content knowledge, while also working to increase their English language skills.
 AAK’s English Language program follows the World-Class Instruction Design and Assessment (WIDA) standards that the Colorado Board of Education has adopted as the Colorado English Language Proficiency (CELP) standards.